sam-caldwell/bibliography/README.md

 Security & Data Ownership

-- Citation YAMLs in `data/citations/` are the canonical source of truth checked into your repo.
+- `data/data.bib` is the canonical source of truth checked into your repo.
 - Everything in `data/metadata/` is derived and can be regenerated at any time.
 - The CLI only uses public metadata endpoints for adds and never uploads repository contents.